-That’s unfortunate, because there are plenty of camp sinks that pack down small, like the size of a cutting board, and are easy enough for one person to carry.
+That’s unfortunate because there are plenty of camp sinks that pack down small, like the size of a cutting board, and are easy enough for one person to carry.
 Admittedly, packability seems to vary accordingly with durability and features.
-The more times you can fold your table, the less it’s going to do and the fewer outings it can take before having some kind of failure.
+The more times you can fold your table, the less it will do and the fewer outings it can take before failing.

-If you’re not an angler this probably isn’t something you’ve considered, but cleaning a fish is a dirty job and one that’s impossible to accomplish hygienically without a sink.
-You need to be able to drain away blood, scales, and guts to prevent contamination of the meat.
-You’ll also require ample workspace that allows you to competently wield your knife without obstruction.
+If you’re not an angler, this probably isn’t something you’ve considered, but cleaning a fish is a dirty job and one that’s impossible to accomplish hygienically without a sink.
+You need to drain away blood, scales, and guts to prevent contamination of the meat.
+You’ll also require ample workspace that allows you to wield your knife without obstruction competently.

 Camping Sink Table

-This will be the most familiar design for those looking at getting a camping sink setup.
-The table design usually features one or two basins with a faucet that can connect to a campground’s water supply.
-They typically don’t have storage for greywater though, so you’ll need some sort of container to collect and properly dispose of it.
+This will be the most familiar design for those looking to get a camping sink setup.
+The table design usually features one or two basins with a faucet connecting to a campground’s water supply.
+They typically don’t have storage for greywater, so you’ll need some container to collect and properly dispose of it.
 This design is best suited for campers that want to do some serious cooking or need to clean a fish.
 For the most part, it will feel like you’re using a normal household sink.

 The Outsunny is everything a camping sink needs to be and nothing else.
 If your campsite has water hookups, you can attach a garden hose to the detachable faucet to have continuous running water.
-The sink has two basins included, each with drainage tubes that can be placed over a bucket to collect your greywater.
-There’s also a slot on the side to hang a garbage bag, allowing you to easily sweep away food scraps.
+The sink has two basins, each with drainage tubes placed over a bucket to collect your greywater.
+There’s also a slot on the side to hang a garbage bag, allowing you to sweep away food scraps easily.